 - How often can I exercise?

-- How much effort will I put in the exercise?
+- How much effort will I put into the exercise?

 - How long will it last?